Importing Message Assets to ASM

 Picture Facebook, X (Twitter) Optional.
 Used to upload an image to your post.
 The image must be in URL format.

-Important: On Facebook you can either have a link attachment or upload an image, but not both.
-This is irrelevant for X, as it doesn't have a link attachment and the link is just a part of the Tweet itself.
+Important: On Facebook, you can either have a link attachment or upload an image, but not both.
+This is irrelevant for X, as it doesn't have a link attachment, and the link is just a part of the Tweet itself.
 If you still would like to have a link in your Facebook post, just include the link in the message itself, and don't use the link attachment option.

 Was this article helpful?